 River water passes through a process called "clarification," in which silts and clays are removed.
 This stage involves the addition of treatment chemicals (coagulants) which form clumped particles called "floc," which are then physically removed by gravity sedimentation.
-During this phase the water is also treated with powdered activated carbon to improve the taste.

 STAGE 2: Filtration